EddieTheCubeHead/Stagnum/server/README.md

 For now migrations are not automatically ran with the server.
 This is subject to change as the team explores alembic more.

+All alembic-related commands should be run in the `server` folder.

 After you have installed requirements or test requirements in venv and set the environment variable for database connection string according to the previous chapter, you can run migrations with the following command: